atopile/kicad-python/README.md

 Merge requests are welcome for minor fixes and improvements.
 More significant changes should be discussed with the development team (via email, or in an issue) first.

-## Building
+## Building from Source

-See COMPILING.md
+Most users should use `kicad-python` by installing the latest version from PyPI.
+You can also build and install the library from this repository, to test unreleased changes or contribute to the development.
+For instructions on how to do so, please see `COMPILING.md`.

-Note that this library builds against the API definitions (proto files) in the `kicad` submodule.
+Note that this library builds against the API definitions (`.proto` files) in the `kicad` submodule.
 Official releases of the library to PyPI should use a tagged release of KiCad, but the development branch of `kicad-python` may sometimes move the submodule pointer to non-tagged commits during the course of development.
 If you are using this library from source rather than from PyPI, remember to keep the submodule updated and to test against a suitable build of KiCad, which may need to be a nightly or testing build in some situations.
+You can use the method `KiCad.check_version` to make sure you are using a compatible version of `kicad-python` for your installed version of KiCad.

 ## Getting Started